Blue Jay (film): Plot

 Jim Henderson returns to his hometown in California with the intention of renovating and selling his late mother's house.
 While shopping at a supermarket, he bumps into his former high school girlfriend Amanda.
-The two greet each other, but Jim says he doesn't want to stop her from whatever she was up to.
+The two greet each other, but Jim says he does not want to stop her from whatever she was up to.

 He bumps into her again in the parking lot and they decide to go for coffee at Blue Jay.
 They talk about what has happened in their lives since they last saw each other.
 Amanda got married and became the stepmother to two children.
 Jim works on renovating old houses with his uncle and is thinking about renovating his late mother's house.

 While walking Amanda to her car, they pass a liquor store they went to frequently in their younger days.
 Amanda bets that the store owner will recognize them, although Jim disagrees.
 To Amanda's satisfaction, he does remember them.
 He remarks about how the two "famous lovebirds" are still together after two decades and gives them free beer and jelly beans, while Amanda and Jim jokingly play along about how they are still a couple after all this time.